tmothykhalayi/Java-Advanced-Programming-Mobile-Development/README.md

 ---

 ## Deployment
-The website is deployed on [GitHub Pages/Netlify/Vercel].
+The website is deployed on [Vercel].
 **Live URL**: [Add your live deployment link here]

 ---